-Raw Nuts Lower Elevated Blood Sugar Levels and High Blood Pressure to Fight Metabolic Syndrome by John Phillip (NaturalNews) Metabolic syndrome is
+Raw Nuts Lower Elevated Blood Sugar Levels and High Blood Pressure to Fight Metabolic Syndrome

 (NaturalNews) Metabolic syndrome is a well studied and documented group of biomarkers and physical observations that are known to preclude many chronic and potentially life-threatening diseases, including cardiovascular disease and diabetes.
 Researchers reporting in the Journal of Proteome Research have uncovered a critical link between eating nuts and higher levels of serotonin in the bodies of patients with metabolic syndrome (MetS), who are at high risk for heart disease.

 Serotonin is a chemical signaling compound found in the brain that helps transmit nerve signals and can decrease feelings of hunger, while boosting spirits and helping people feel happier.
 The findings indicate that just one ounce of nuts eaten daily is enough to produce the health-promoting benefits.

 The explosion of the obesity epidemic around the world is leading to an exponential rise in metabolic syndrome symptoms including excess abdominal fat, high blood sugar, high blood pressure and lipid abnormalities.
 As a result, cases of Type II diabetes and heart disease are increasing in record numbers.
 Metabolic syndrome is largely the result of excessive abdominal fat stores that result from a diet filled with high calories from processed and fried foods.
 As fat storage cells (adipose tissue) begin to increase in number and swell beyond capacity, they prompt the release of a torrent of chemical messengers that promote systemic inflammation and disease.

 Nut Consumption Increases Serotonin Levels to Prevent Metabolic Syndrome and Related Symptoms